MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 **Steps to configure topology 2**
 1. In the target tenant, add the source tenant as a [connected organization](https://learn.microsoft.com/entra/id-governance/entitlement-management-organization).
 This setting allows the target tenant admin to make access packages available to the source tenant.
 2. In the target tenant, create an access package that provides the Security Reader, Security Admin, and Security Operator roles.
-a.
-Users who can request access: “Specific connected organizations”
-b.
-Approval settings:
-c.
-Expiration: X  days
-d.
-Users can request a specific timeline: Yes
-e.
-Resource roles: X, Y, Z
+Users from the source tenant will now be eligible to request the access package.

 **Topologies compared**